jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

     decisionType: "maximum"
 ```

-The method is defined with the name `runtimeTuningFetch`.
+The method is defined with the name `runtimeTuningFetchHook`.

 The supported methods for the PHPA are: